 God respects our boundaries and He will always provide a way out, (1 Corinthian 10:13).
 That way is none other than Jesus, (Hebrews 4:15).
 If you are tormented by the evils of this world come to Jesus just as you are and he will give you rest, (Matthew 11:28).

-Job shows our responsibility to God is to obey Him, to trust Him, and to submit to His will, whether we understand his actions or not.
+Job shows our responsibility to God is to obey Him, trust Him, and submit to His will, whether we understand his actions or not.
 When we do, we will find God in the midst of our trials—possibly even because of our trials.
 We will see more clearly the magnificence of our God, and we will say, with Job, “My ears had heard of you but now my eyes have seen you” (Job 42:5).

 If this content was helpful to you, please consider leaving your feedback in the comments section at the bottom, and sharing it with friends and family via email and social media, or both.
 It would be a great encouragement to me and a contribution to the edification of the Church.
 I seek to foster thoughtful and respectful dialogue.
 Toward that end, I request you use your full name when commenting.
 Also, any comments with profanity, name-calling, and/or a nasty tone will be deleted.